Thermal Camera Early Warning Examples

 In restaurants, cafés and takeaway shops, stoves, fryers, grills, ovens and hotplates may remain hot or accidentally be left operating after staff leave.

-Thermal cameras may monitor key kitchen areas after closing or after the premises has been armed.
-If abnormal temperatures remain, the system can generate an early warning.
+Thermal cameras may monitor selected kitchen areas after closing, during an after-hours mode or when the premises has been armed.
+If abnormal heat remains for longer than expected or exceeds programmed limits, the system can generate an early warning.

 Manufacturing, Warehouse & Industrial Sites

-Can your system help detect equipment that is overheating after business hours?
+Could your system help detect abnormal equipment heat after business hours?

 Industrial sites may have electrical equipment, battery charging areas, conveyor motors, pumps, compressors and machinery that continue running after staff leave.